List of tallest buildings in Cambodia

 This article list ranks buildings in Cambodia that stand at least 150 metres (492 ft) tall, based on standard height measurement.
+Phnom Penh City, the capital of Cambodia, has over 1877 high-rise buildings of over 14-20 floors (as of June 2025).

 Most of Cambodia's high-rises are located in Phnom Penh, the commercial and political capital of the country.